MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-and-office-365-groups.md

  **Q: Can I create an Office 365 connected Yammer group in the Office 365 admin center?**

 A: No, this will be added in later waves.
-However, you will be able to manage members and delete groups from the Office 365 admin center.
+However, for Office 365 connected groups, you can manage members and delete groups from the Office 365 admin center.
 Metadata updates can also be applied to groups from the admin center.

  **Q: Can I add external users to** **Office 365 connected Yammer groups?**